diodz/MLPairTrading_Strategy/README.txt

 The following is included with this submission:

-- Pitchbook.pdf of presentation slides
+- Pitchbook.pdf of presentation slides detailing the trading strategy
 - Technical paper.ipynb notebook of technical analysis
 - Sarmento Horta 2019.pdf & Gatev Goetzmann Rouwenhorst 2006.pdf:
 academic papers most relevant to our strategy